Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Data Compression](https://github.com/SokolAK/Fortran-Data-Compression): sample programs demonstrating the ability to compress/decompress data on the fly when writing to or reading from a file in Fortran using named pipes (FIFOs), by SokolAK

 [json-fortran-benchmarks](https://github.com/jacobwilliams/json-fortran-benchmarks): benchmarks for JSON Fortran parsers, by jacobwilliams.
 Also comparison to Python.
+Discussed [here](https://fortran-lang.discourse.group/t/a-new-json-library/2197/11)

 [Fortran-YAML](https://github.com/BoldingBruggeman/fortran-yaml): lightweight YAML parser written in object-oriented Fortran, by jombr et al.